 You found him.
 Shovel to earth, I laid him to rest.

-Tonight we talked.
 Shared our memories and shed our tears.

 Tonight, you wiped the tears from my eyes.